 You take one actress of “Harry Potter” fame, a piano accordion, excellent musicians, then add a little touch of theatrical Burlesque--stir it up, shake, and voila!
 Natalia Tena and her five piece band, Molotov Jukebox, add a shot of Gypsy spirit, then create their own potent blend with a mix of original compositions with Americana and … Continue reading Natalia Tena and the Explosive Molotov Jukebox

-By Christa T. for Accordion Americana In 1998, The Time Jumpers began as a garage band comprised of some of the sharpest and most respected session musicians in Nashville.
-It started as a practice band, with no particular concept other than as a musician's "workshop" in which each could hammer out, nail down and hone their … Continue reading The Time Jumpers: Any time is ‘Jumpin’ Time’!
+In 1998, The Time Jumpers began as a garage band comprised of some of the sharpest and most respected session musicians in Nashville.
+It started as a practice band, with no particular concept other than as a musician's "workshop" in which each could hammer out, nail down and hone their skills between gigs.
+But, it … Continue reading The Time Jumpers: Any time is ‘Jumpin’ Time’!

-By Christa T. for Accordion Americana Charlie Gillingham, a bright guy born in Torrance, California, graduates from The University of California -Berkeley with a degree in Artificial Intelligence and is quickly hired as a software engineer.
+Charlie Gillingham, a bright guy born in Torrance, California, graduates from The University of California -Berkeley with a degree in Artificial Intelligence and is quickly hired as a software engineer.
 He makes a good living for nearly a decade.
-If not for the fact that Charlie also happens to be … Continue reading The Insightful Charlie Gillingham of Counting Crows
+If not for the fact that Charlie also happens to be a very talented musician and … Continue reading The Insightful Charlie Gillingham of Counting Crows

-Christa T. for Accordion Americana Ponty Bone always knew he was different. "...I always thought of myself as some sort of artist...a character in a novel, all my life...I knew something was up."
+News was received that Ponty Bone has passed away on July, 13, 2018.
+Thank you, Ponty, for making music your own unique way.
+Rest in peace.
+Ponty Bone always knew he was different. "...I always thought of myself as some sort of artist...a character in a novel, all my life...I knew something was up."
 Harry … Continue reading West Texas’ Own, Ponty Bone